 Risks such as wars, strikes, riots, and civil commotions are not covered under the institute cargo clauses.
 However, the insurer may provide this cover on payment of additional marine insurance premium.

 So in terms & conditions of marine insurance coverage, these three types of marine insurance clauses: Institute Cargo Clauses A, B, and C. Clause A provides maximum coverage, Clause C provides basic risk coverage.

 Fire insurance is an insurance that covers the risk of fire.
 The subject matter is any physical asset or property.
 The moral responsibility is an important condition here.
 There is no expected profit margin in terms of fire insurance.
 The insurable interest must be present before taking the policy and also at the time of loss.

-Whereas, Marine insurance is one that encompasses risks associated with the sea.
+Whereas, the Functions of Marine insurance is one that encompasses risks associated with the sea.
 The subject matter is the ship, freight or cargo.
 It does not consist of any clause related to the moral responsibility of the cargo owner or the ship.
 10 to 15% profit margin is expected in terms of marine insurance.
 Also in marine insurance the insurable interest must be only at the time of loss.

 - How International Ocean Freight Shipping Works?